-In many wireless systems – for instance FM radio, TV, AIS, ADS-B an amplifier can be used to boost the signal and improve performance.
-So how about in the case of Helium – can an amplifier be used to increase the number and range of witnesses?
+In many wireless systems – for instance FM radio, TV, AIS, ADS-B an amplifier can be used to boost the desired signal and improve performance.
+So how about in the case of Helium – can an amplifier be used to increase the number of witnesses and HNT earnings?

-Before we discuss the reasons, let’s first cover some basics.
 Amplifiers are used to amplify or increase the strength of an RF signal.
-An amplifier only amplifies signals in one direction.
 The following picture shows an amplifier inserted between an antenna and a radio receiver (which could be an FM or ADS-B receiver).

 The amplifier increases the level of signal received by an antenna.
 It is easier for a receiver to process a stronger signal than a weaker signal.

 In both the above cases, the amplifier only increases the level of signals present at the RF input.
-This is the case in both the examples above.
 An amplifier will not amplify signals that are injected at the RF output.
+In other words, if the antenna in the last example picked up a signal it would not be amplified going into the transmitter.

 The Helium hotspot is a transceiver

 Many of the radio systems we use – such as FM radio and TV – are receivers.
 In other words, they only receive signals.
-An amplifier can be used to increase signal levels at the receiver.
+In the first example, an amplifier can be used to increase signal levels at the receiver.

 Essentially, you would have to switch back and forth between two amplifiers or reverse the direction of a single amplifier.

-What if I use a Low Noise Amplifier between the antenna and the hotspot?
+Will a Low Noise Amplifier between the antenna and the hotspot increase HNT earnings?

 Unlike in an ADS-B or AIS system, you cannot simply connect a low noise amplifier to increase the reception range for reasons mentioned in this post.
 An LNA will not amplify in both directions and it will in fact attenuate transmit signals to a point where your beacons will not be heard by other hotspots.